Aiden367/PROG7311_POE_PART_2/README.md

 - [How To Use](#how-to-use)
 - [License](#license)
 ---
+#NOTES
+- WHEN A NEW USER IS CREATED MAKE SURE TO LOGIN TO THE EMPLOYEE ACCOUNT TO ASSIGN THE NEW USER TO THE ROLE OF FARMER SO THAT YOU ARE ABLE TO ADD PRODUCTS
+-
 ## Description

 This is a web application that is a farming hub that allows for all farmers to add products,discuss new renewable farming techniques, and to educate themselves.